 We take responsibility

-for the people who are affected by our business.
-We do so by applying fair work conditions and creating good work and urban environments.
+for our environmental impact and for all of the people who are affected by our business.
+We do so by creating good work and urban environments and applying fair work conditions.
 It goes without saying that we also say no to any form of discrimination.

 We create value

-The portfolio should consist of properties that, over time, are attractive in the rental market in terms of both product and location.
-The assessment is that office and retail properties in good locations in selected areas have the best conditions.
-As of 30 June 2022, 77% of the total contracted rent was office premises and 16% was retail, hotel and restaurant premises.
+As of 30 June 2023, 76% of the total contracted rent was office premises and 16% was retail, hotel and restaurant premises.
 The remainder was residential and other premises.

 More information about each property is available at Vasakronan’s properties (Swedish only).

 Vasakronan is owned in equal shares by the First, Second, Third and Fourth Swedish national pension funds.
 Our mission is to make sure they receive a high and risk-weighted return; a return that will benefit Sweden’s current and future pensioners through the Swedish national pension funds.

 In Sweden, everyone who has worked or lived in the country is eligible to receive a national public pension.
 The national public pension is received from the state and administered by the Swedish Pensions Agency.
 The national public pension consists of an income pension and a premium pension and is based on all of the income an individual has paid tax on during their working life.